jjjjguevara/hex21/README.md

-These standalone services power the system’s core operations:
+These standalone services power the system's core operations: